sspanak/tt9/docs/user-manual.md

 To delete everything, regardless of the selection, use "Delete All".

-In all cases, deleting a dictionary removes both all factory and all custom added words.
+In all cases, your custom added words will be preserved and restored once you reload the respective dictionary.

 ## Hotkeys